Tickets available here Tickets available here Tickets available here Tickets available here

-Empathy over Opinion, Symbiosis over Hot Takes – a few thoughts on the festival from moderator Martin Fritz
+Empathy Over Opinion – Adlingayuk, emergence and the in-between – a few thoughts regarding the festival from host Martin Fritz

 The Positive Futures Festival is planned and implemented according to the criteria of Green Events Tirol basic.
 All events are barrier-free accessible.